Installer Directory

 • Heating checks – check radiators and bleed system / check fluid.

-As with all devices containing or designed to contain F-Gas refrigerants, an ‘F’ Gas certified engineer will be required to work on these components.
-In addition to this the larger commercial systems will be subject to more stringent maintenance requirements.
-Most ground heat source heat pumps are designed to last for well over 25 years and many will continue to operate efficiently beyond this period.
-With so few components making up the system, it is this form of renewable heat generation which still proves to be the best method available currently.
+As with all devices containing or designed to contain F-Gas refrigerants, an F-Gas-certified engineer will be required to work on these components.
+In addition to this, larger commercial systems will be subject to more stringent maintenance requirements.
+Most ground source heat pumps are designed to last for 20–25 years or more, and many will continue to operate efficiently beyond this period.
+With relatively few exposed components making up the system, this form of renewable heat generation is often considered one of the lowest-maintenance heating options available.

 Air source heat pump maintenance